Classical Verification of Quantum Computations in Linear Time

 \subsection{Random Oracle Model}

 In this work we will use the quantum random oracle model (QROM).
 We give a simple review here.
-The random oracle model is an ideal cryptographic model for symmetric encryption schemes or hash functions. \cite{roreliable}.
-In this model there is a global oracle that encodes a random function in $\{0,1\}^*\rightarrow \{0,1\}^{\infty}$.
+The random oracle model is an ideal cryptographic model for symmetric encryption schemes or hash functions. \cite{roreliable} In this model there is a global oracle that encodes a random function in $\{0,1\}^*\rightarrow \{0,1\}^{\infty}$.
 Security notions in this model are typically defined with respect to attackers that could only query the oracle for polynomial (or subexponential) times.
-In practice the random oracle is instantiated by a symmetric encryption scheme or hash functions, and the security of the protocol can be conjectured heuristically by the \emph{random oracle methodology}.
+In practice the random oracle is instantiated by a symmetric encryption scheme or hash function, and the security of the protocol can be conjectured heuristically by the \emph{random oracle methodology}.
 Albeit there exist artificial uninstantiable constructions \cite{rorevisited,ES20}, this methodology turns out to be very successful in practice \cite{roreliable}: it has been used extensively in cryptography, and becomes the foundation of many famous protocols \cite{roreliable,GW11,DF13,CP18}.
-The quantum random oracle model is raised as the quantum analog of the classical random oracle model. \cite{QRO}.
-This model allows quantum access to the random oracle, which captures a natural analog of the random oracle model in quantum world.
-This model is also used in a series of works from post-quantum security of classical protocols \cite{cms,lz,dfms} to the design of quantum protocols \cite{BKVV,CCT,ACGH}. \paragraph{Input and output length of the random oracle} We do a cut-off on the input and output length of the random oracle to make its description finite.
+The quantum random oracle model is raised as the quantum analog of the classical random oracle model. \cite{QRO} This model allows quantum access to the random oracle, which captures a natural analog of the random oracle model in quantum world.
+This model is also used in a series of works from post-quantum security of classical protocols \cite{cms,lz,dfms} to design of quantum protocols \cite{BKVV,CCT,ACGH}. \paragraph{Input and output length of the random oracle} We do a cut-off on the input and output length of the random oracle to make its description finite.